Wuhan Open (snooker)

-The Wuhan Open is a professional ranking snooker tournament.
-The reigning champion is Xiao Guodong.
+The Wuhan Open is a professional ranking snooker tournament held by the World Snooker Tour and the Chinese Billiards and Snooker Association (CBSA) in Wuhan, China.
+The reigning champion is Chang Bingyu.

 History

-The event was introduced in the 2023/2024 season.
+The event was introduced in the 2023–24 season.
 It was the first ranking snooker competition held in mainland China since the 2019 World Open, after a hiatus of tournaments in China due to the COVID-19 pandemic.
 The inaugural 2023 edition ran from 9 to 15 October in Wuhan, China, and was won by Judd Trump, who defeated Ali Carter 10–7 in the final.